bridgesense/dotfiles/README.md

 Starting in January of 2023, I will be converting much of my proprietary software over to free alternatives.
 The goal is to use as much free software as possible in my workflow.
-By the end of 2023, I would like to have proven that such a transformation is not only financially viable but makes good sense.
+By the end of 2023, I would like to have proven that such a transformation was not only financially viable but made good sense.

 I'll be releasing a [blog](https://bridgesense.com) each week about my progress.
 If proprietary software sneaks in somewhere, I won't be hiding it.
 You'll know about that